 On days when you feel like you want to relax on an island paradise, Culebra is the perfect destination.
 Mingle with locals at small coffee shops or beach bars, embark on a hike or take a sunset kayaking adventure.
 Nature walks on sandy beaches provide you with the chance to see nesting sea turtles and wild chickens roaming the shores.

 You can take a ferry or small plane to reach the sleepy Culebra island.
-Nature lovers will have the chance to slow down, visit over 20 cays and get to know the lives of the Caribbean sea creatures.
+A change of pace from the beaches in San Juan, nature lovers will have the chance to slow down, visit over 20 cays and get to know the lives of the Caribbean sea creatures.
 To experience all these wonders, you’ll need to venture to any one of these incredible beaches.

 GORGEOUS CULEBRA ISLAND, PUERTO RICO, BEACHES

 Culebra has a reputation for being home to some of the world’s best beaches.
 Part of the appeal is how remote the beaches appear, with the underwater life boasting the best opportunities for snorkeling in Puerto Rico.
 Flamenco Beach is by far the most popular, yet still offers many long stretches of open sand.
 Many of the others will seem almost as if they are your own private beach on most days- especially the more adventurous locations like Brava or Resaca Beaches.

 - Amenities: Bathroom facilities, food stalls, lifeguard towers, beach accessories – this is the only beach on the island with amenities

 - Access: Easy access with paid parking next to the beach

 - Nearby accommodation: The beach has a designated camping area for a fee, but if you’re looking for a little more luxury, this spacious villa has the perfect island charm